Gibsongf/Battleship-game/README.md

 # Battleship-game
 This project implements the classic game Battleship using the Test Driven Development (TDD) approach.
-The game allows a players to strategically place their ships on a gameboard and take turns attacking their opponent's ships until one player's ships have all been sunk.
+The game allows a players to strategically place their ships on a gameboard and take turns attacking their opponent's ships until one player's ships have all been sunk.<br>
 Part of the [Odin Project](https://www.theodinproject.com/) Test curriculum <br>